timvideos/getting-started/Home.md

 # Welcome!

 Welcome to TimVideos.us!
-We're busy working on several exciting video-related Open Source projects right now.
+We're busy working on several exciting video-related open source projects right now.
 Whether you want to work hands-on with hardware or code in a variety of languages, we have a project for you.
 Join the team!

 This information should help you explore the projects and learn how to get started.

 ## Getting Started

-Google Summer of Code (or similar project based program) students should first head over to the [[Summer Of Code]] page and then head to our [[Ideas]] page.
+Google Summer of Code (or similar project-based program) students should first head over to the [[Summer Of Code]] page and then head to our [[Ideas]] page.

 If you are just interested in contributing and this is your first visit, head over to the [[Ideas]] page.